-RUV files are encoded in ASCII and contain radial current velocities.
+RUV files are encoded in ASCII and contain radial surface current velocities.
 They are saved in the archive with file names ending in the source station.
 An RUV file for the Westshore Coal Terminal would be named with a suffix of -VCOL, e.g. CODARARRAY01_20111121T234733.000Z-VCOL.ruv.
-The data options allow selection of specific station files or all station files.